coopyey/ttrpg-campaign-site/content/Nuclear Chrome/Session Notes/Session 005.md

 ---
 **Session Date:** 2/16/2023

 [[Omen]] is upset as he comes down the stairs.
-He walks with purpose as [[Seo Tae-Woo]] comes down the hall to join the entire group with a carryall.
+He walks with purpose as [[Seo]] comes down the hall to join the entire group with a carryall.

 ----